bmusuko/ToDo-CRUD-API/README.md

 	}
 	</pre>
 	lastly click send
-3. To use PUT, you need to input request url = http://localhost:8080/ToDo/rest/ToDos/{toDoID} (without "{}") with toDoID you wish to update and fill the body with the input you want to Update for body type use raw - JSON(application/json)
+3. To use PUT, you need to input request url = http://localhost:8080/ToDo/rest/ToDos/{toDoID} (without "{}") fill toDoId with ID which      you want to update and fill the body with the input you want to Update for input body's type use raw - JSON(application/json)
    <pre>
 	input example :
 	{